serverless/enterprise/docs/event-gateway/README.md

 ## Description

 The Event Gateway is a new type of event router for the serverless era.
+It does not store Events.
+What it excels at is distributing them.
+This enables incredible possibilities.

-Its practical purpose is to provide an easy way to integrate your existing workloads and data with serverless compute/functions.
+The Event Gateway's practical purpose is to provide an easy way to integrate your existing workloads and data with serverless compute/functions.
 Its larger vision is to empower you and your organization to respond to any event that can possibly happen, with code.

 The Event Gateway is designed to work with serverless Functions located on any provider or platform (e.g. AWS Lambda, Azure Functions, Google Cloud Functions, Kubernetes).
 This enables you to process events wherever you'd like.